AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/figma-modules.md

 product-area: workfront-integrations
 navigation-topic: apps-and-their-modules
 title: Figma modules
-description: With the Adobe Workfront Fusion Figma modules, you can retrieve lists of comments, files, file versions, or projects.
+description: With the [!DNL Adobe Workfront Fusion] Figma modules, you can retrieve lists of comments, files, file versions, or projects.
 You can also post a comment or make a call to the Figma API.
 author: Becky
 exl-id: d88db592-32d4-4765-952f-9ffb58cf1720
 ---
 # Figma Modules

-With the Adobe Workfront Fusion Figma modules, you can retrieve lists of comments, files, file versions, or projects.
+With the [!DNL Adobe Workfront Fusion] Figma modules, you can retrieve lists of comments, files, file versions, or projects.
 You can also post a comment or make a call to the Figma API.

 If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).